transferwise/formatting/README.md

 _**When does `getRateInAllFormats` suggest a decimal format, and when does it suggest an equation format?**_

 Keep in mind that historically before `getRateInAllFormats` existed, we were always showing the rate as a 1-source-unit-to-target decimal.

 Then, because that ended up in inscrutable rates when the source currency was tiny relative to the target (e.g. how does a customer work with `0.0000332345`?), we introduced `getRateInAllFormats` to provide an alternative presentation in pairs where the existing decimal was not working out.

 With that in mind, to preserve the old behaviour for typical currencies, `getRateInAllFormats` will therefore continue to suggest the decimal format in the 1-source-unit-to-target scenario.
 In other words, when:

 1. the resulting `reference` is `'source'` (whether calculated by currency norms, or explicitly overriden by the user), and
 2. the resulting `referenceMultiplier` is 1 (whether calculated by currency norms, or explicitly overriden by the user)

-If at least 1 of this conditions is not true, then it will suggest the equation format.
+If at least 1 of these conditions are not true, then it will suggest the equation format.

 ### Percentage formatting